Region Explanation / Map / Boundaries

 - Canada East - Ontario, Quebec, Newfoundland and Labrador, New Brunswick, Prince Edward Island, Nova Scotia

-- Africa - Africa plus the Middle East
+- Middle East Africa - Africa plus the Middle East

-- Australia - Australia, New Zealand, Papua New Guinea, Antarctica, and some Pacific Islands
+- Australasia - Australia, New Zealand, Papua New Guinea, Antarctica, and some Pacific Islands

-- North West + Canada West → West Regional
+- West Coast + Canada West → West Regional

-- South West + South Central + Latin America → South Regional
+- South West + South Central → South Regional

 - North Central + Central East → Central Regional